In this post, you will learn how to knit a pumpkin with this beginner pumpkin knitting pattern.

 You can add ribbon or twine to decorate.

-There is a video tutorial in this post to help you to see how you can make up the pumpkin.
+There is a video tutorial to help you to see how you can make up the pumpkin.

-You can also view this on my YouTube channel here.
+You can view this on my YouTube channel here.

 I love seeing your finished projects!